jl5000/tidyged/README.md

 is used.

-Within the package, GEDCOM files are represented as a sub-class of tibble known as `tidygedcom` objects, allowing easy manipulation and exploitation of existing `tidyverse` infrastructure.
+Within the package, GEDCOM files are represented as a sub-class of tibble known as `tidyged` objects, allowing easy manipulation and exploitation of existing `tidyverse` infrastructure.

-A number of functions are available to provide summaries of `tidygedcom`
+A number of functions are available to provide summaries of `tidyged`
 objects:

 ``` r